The ultimate guide for podcasters, vloggers, and content creators of all levels!

 Dynamics, or the difference between the lowest and highest points of an audio signal is a fundamental of audio recording that is essential in understanding and achieving optimal signal-to-noise ratio and gain structure.
 Once a signal has been recorded, any ambient noise present in the recording environment, earth hum, or cable crosstalk becomes part of it which is difficult to separate without affecting the quality of the recorded speech.
 There are extremely effective noise reduction tools available, ranging from the hassle-free plugins in Adobe Audition to highly specialised software like Zynaptiq and while these may be useful, they are in no way a substitute for well-recorded audio.

-Microphones and equipment
+Podcast microphones and equipment

 The most commonly used mics for podcast and vlog content creation are large-diaphragm dynamic microphones such as the Shure SM7B and the Electrovoice RE-20.
 The way these mics are designed makes them perfectly suited for capturing speech, with built-in shielding to minimise clicks and pops, and good off-axis cancelation.
 The pickup pattern is localised which means they pick up very little perceivable ambiance at the source.
 Broadcast mics are categorised as low impedance, low output microphones and this is where the first mistakes are made in the signal path.